kddubey/cappr/docs/source/4_user_guide.rst

 .. warning:: Currently, :mod:`cappr.openai.classify` must repeat the ``prompt`` for
              however many completions there are.
-So if your prompt is long and your completion is only a few tokens long, you may end up spending more with CAPPr.
+So if your prompt is long and your completions, you may end up spending much more with CAPPr.
+             :mod:`cappr.huggingface.classify` does not have to repeat the prompt because the HuggingFace backend is open source.

 .. _external guide: https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/